subwarp/getdata-031/CodeBook.md

 As stated earlier, accelerometer measurements have the pattern tAcc-XYZ, where as gyroscope measurements have the pattern tGyro-XYZ.
 Incidentally, the variables are prefixed with either a 't' or a 'f'.
 Variables prefixed with 't' are for time domain signals, whereas variables prefixed with 'f' are for frequency domain signals.
 Detailed information can be found in the raw data features_info.txt file.

-Note: feature measurements are the mean values of the derived from variable aggregated by subject id and activity type
+Note: feature measurements are the mean values of the original derived variable aggregated by subject id and activity type

 <table>
     <tr>